pomdtr/demo.smallweb.live/smallweb/www/index.md

 - Head to the editor at [editor.smallweb.live](https://editor.smallweb.live) to create new websites.
   - For example, you can edit this readme by opening `https://editor.smallweb.live/www/index.md`
+  - The content of this instance is reset every hour, so don't worry about breaking anything.

-- You can also access the smallweb cli at <https://cli.smallweb.live>.
+- You can also access the smallweb cli at [cli.smallweb.live](https://cli.smallweb.live).

 ## TODO

-Figure out why vscode is broken on this instance.
+Figure out why [vscode.smallweb.live](https://vscode.smallweb.live) is broken on this instance.